Kerbside Collection Brisbane | Get the Latest on Clean-Ups in Your Suburb

 Read on for a breakdown of what’s happening in each Council area plus everything you need to know about hard rubbish collections in your local suburb!

 Kerbside Pickup in your area

-Here’s the lowdown on your local Council’s kerbside collection policies
+Here’s the lowdown on your local Council’s kerbside collection policies.

-This resource shows dates for 2020 depending on your suburb.
+This resource shows dates for 2021 depending on your suburb.
 If your date has already passed you’ll see the one listed for next year.

 If your local Council offers kerbside collections (hint: not all of them do!), you’ll be notified by mail or by checking on your council website about when your collection period will be.
 The advice is to place your kerbside collection or hard rubbish items in front of your house during the weekend prior to collection week.

-Items collected in kerbside collections
+Items collected in kerbside collection Brisbane

 Items NOT collected in kerbside collections